 This character did not find a place in the history of Poland.

-But now, in the 2010s, the Mexican civil association La Orden de Guadalupe is taking all possible steps to conduct a thorough research about Beneski’s life in order to bring the relevance of the Pole to Mexican historiography.
+Today, the Mexican civil association La Orden de Guadalupe is taking all possible steps to conduct a thorough research about Beneski’s life in order to bring the relevance of the Pole to Mexican historiography.
 The association’s director, Hugo Ketzel Cuellar, said in an interview: